Home Table of Contents Continue Your Thoughts Portrait Gallery Links

 And what she saw was a normal person.
 Not obsessed, just someone looking at her clearly and sincerely liking what he saw.
 Someone who looked beyond the surface at who she really was.
 And because of that, almost dying twice saving her life.

-Someone good whose thoughts about love and relationships were so sensitive - and sincere.
-Someone who made her happy.
-Someone who felt ‘right’.
+Someone whose thoughts about love and relationships were sensitive - and sincere.
+Someone who made her happy...and who felt ‘right’.

 What they had been through together had accelerated their relationship.
 And now she was faced with the moment where she had to admit to herself what these weeks together had really meant to her.
 To what her heart wanted to say, if given the chance.

-The words her heart wanted her to say were what her fears had not let her admit even to herself in her own thoughts.
-And they weren't just words.
-They were a commitment.
-To him.
-But even more, to herself.
+The words her heart perhaps would have wanted her to say, were words that her fears had not let her admit even to herself in her own thoughts.
+And they were more than just words.
+They were a commitment...to him.
+But even more, they were a commitment to herself.

 Commitment.
 That's what the words were.
-A commitment to making herself vulnerable to hurt and pain.
+A commitment to a dedicated relationship with him that her mind said she wasn't ready for.
+And a commitment to making herself vulnerable to hurt and pain.

-The feelings of her heart were competing with the fears of her mind.
-And the fears of her mind had won.
+The feelings of her heart - or what may have been the feelings of her heart had it been given free rein - were competing with the fears of her mind.
+And the fears of her mind won.

 It was a silent short ride back to The Manor.
 They got out of the car and walked up the steps.